Partnerships and Collaboration with External Organizations

 Tire Industry Project

-Since 2005, the Group has played a central role in the TIP’s formation and evolution.
+Since its foundation in 2005, the Group has played a central role in the TIP’s evolution.
 The Group has been a leader within TIP as a Co-Chair company and was instrumental in driving the evolution towards a broader and more action-oriented focus.
 Experts from the Group contribute valuable input and energy across all working groups and taskforces, including a new taskforce to research and promote mitigation actions in response to Tire and Road Wear Particles (TRWP).
 Whether the issue is TRWP, End of Life Tires (ELT), or Key ESG Performance Indicators, a TIP agenda built on research, action and engagement, and communication will help lead to faster solutions and foster co-creation within the industry and society.

 The examples of TIP achievement are;